Nursing Homes

 Frequently Asked Questions

-How can I check the quality of a nursing home in Pennsylvania?
+How can I file a complaint against a nursing home in Pennsylvania?

-Are there any state programs to help pay for nursing home care in Pennsylvania?
+Are there specific regulations for nursing homes in Pennsylvania?

-Can I file a complaint about a nursing home in Pennsylvania?
+How can I find a nursing home in Pennsylvania?

 Sources